Symmetries and monotones in Markovian quantum dynamics: Monotones of the evolution from symmetries of the dynamics

-For the purposes of this work, the crucial property of such quantities is that they satisfy the data processing inequality.
+For the purposes of this work, the crucial property of such quantities is that they satisfy the data-processing inequality, Eq.~\eqref{eq:metrics_data_processing}.
 This monotonicity property can be understood as a consequence of a key operator inequality, first proved in Ref.~\cite{lesniewski1999monotone}, which we repeat here due to its central importance for what follows.

 \begin{theorem*}[Lesniewski and Ruskai~\cite{lesniewski1999monotone}]